brimdata/zed/docs/formats/zed-data-model.md

 a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, Parquet, CSV, JSON Schema, and XML.

-As an example, most systems that are based on a semi-structured data would say the JSON value
+As an example, most systems that are based on semi-structured data would say the JSON value
 ```
 {"a":[1,"foo"]}
 ```
-would be of type object and the value of key `a` would be type array.
+is of type object and the value of key `a` is type array.
-In Zed, however, this value's type is type `record` with field `a` of type `array` of type `union` of `int64` and `string`, or expressed succinctly in ZSON as
+In Zed, however, this value's type is type `record` with field `a` of type `array` of type `union` of `int64` and `string`, expressed succinctly in ZSON as
 ```
 {a:[(int64,string)]}
 ```
-This is superstructuredness in a nutshell.
+This is super-structuredness in a nutshell.

 ### 2.1 Zed and Schemas